My journey to health

 At my neurologist's office getting my first sphenopalatine ganglion block.
 Fun times!

 But I was not willing to go down without a fight!
 I pointed my research efforts towards the complicated world of migraines.
-After experimenting with various options, I settled on a combination of acupuncture, the Heal Your Headache elimination diet, and the SpringTMS transcranial magnetic stimulator (prescribed by my neurologist).
+After experimenting with various options, I settled on a combination of acupuncture, the Heal Your Headache elimination diet, CBD oil, and the SpringTMS transcranial magnetic stimulator (prescribed by my neurologist).
 I got something right; within a couple of months, my migraine frequency had plummeted to once or twice a month!
 Since then, I have reintroduced every potentially problematic food without finding a trigger, and returned the SpringTMS, and while I still get regular headaches more often than I would like, I haven’t had a real migraine in a couple of months.
 I’m still getting acupuncture every six weeks.
 It was a massive effort to cope with and troubleshoot my migraines, but I came out the other side stronger than ever!

 I have done a LOT of experimenting and tweaking since with my diet over the years, but have maintained the basic foundation of the paleo/primal diet: focusing on whole, unprocessed foods while minimizing grains, added sugar, and vegetable oils.
 I say “minimizing” because I am definitely not a purist.
 There's a reason my social media handle for the past several years has been "prettygoodpaleo", not "superstrictpaleo"!